 The Service Rifle League Usually runs on the second Sunday of each month March through November.
 Please check the calendar on the webpage

-In addition to Service Rifle, the league runs Service Pistol and Sniper Rifle matches.
+In addition to Service Rifle, the league also runs Service Pistol and Sniper Rifle matches.
 Always check the on-line schedule for match dates and updates.

 Service Rifle and NRA Matches: